Dravex18/D2-Robotics-WRO2025/README.md

 ## 🧭 Direction System - Four Wheels Steering

 For the steering system, our decision was based on the requirements of the **Obstacle Challenge**.
 We anticipated the need for very tight turns, so we opted for **four-wheel steering**.
 This configuration allows for a greater turning angle and improved precision when maneuvering.

-We use **SG90 servo motors** due to their low cost and minimal power consumption.
+We use **SG90 servo motor** due to their low cost and minimal power consumption.

-We developed an **independent steering system for each axle** (front and rear), which enables tight maneuvers with the designed configuration and significantly reduces time on the track, as shown in the following image:
+We developed our own **steering system**, which enables tight maneuvers with the designed configuration and significantly reduces time on the track, as shown in the following image:

 <div align="center">